elliotec/greenery/file.txt

-You will have domestic happiness and faithful friends.
+You will live to see your grandchildren.